jmuganga54/The-Modern-Javascript/11 Asynchronous Javascript/ReadMe.md

 Now when we're working with this callback pattern it's actually common to accept two arguments to the callback.
 > 1. The first is any potential error
-> 2. The second is your sucess data which in this case is a puzzle
+> 2. The second is your success data which in this case is a puzzle

 That makes it really easy to do one thing if the program crashes, if the puzzle can't do it's job and another things if get puzzle does it job correctly